JWS Class

 This setting only works on these classes: AS3Receiver, AS3Sender, Atom, Client(3DS), FTP, FTPServer, IMAP, OFTPClient, SSHClient, SCP, Server(3DS), Sexec, SFTP, SFTPServer, SSHServer, TCPClient, TCPServer.

-Setting this setting to True tells the class to use the internal implementation instead of using the system security libraries.
+Setting this configuration setting to True tells the class to use the internal implementation instead of using the system security libraries.

 On Windows, this setting is set to False by default.
 On Linux/macOS, this setting is set to True by default.